Palazzo Alliata of Pietratagliata, Palermo

 In the building an apartment is available for short rentals elegantly furnished and equipped for 4 people (two bedrooms with two bathrooms plus kitchen, dining room, living room and entrance) equipped with all comforts: wi-fi, air conditioning in all rooms, washing machine, dishwasher, digital TV.

-The Palace is a few meters from the Via Roma (one of the great metropolitan roads) and from Piazza S. Domenico (where La Rinascente is located), it is very close to the Baroque speakers the Serpotta and Salinas Archaeological Museum It is just a few minutes' walk from Piazza del Massimo Opera House.
+The Palace is a few meters from the Via Roma (one of the great metropolitan roads) and from Piazza S. Domenico (where La Rinascente is located), it is very close to the Baroque speakers of Serpotta and Salinas Archaeological Museum It is just a few minutes' walk from Piazza del Massimo Opera House.

 The history of the Palace